-Here at Cari Cole Voice & Music, we honor the voice and shout out every day about how much our voices matter.
+Here at Cari Cole Voice & Music, we put vocal health at the top of our list and we shout loudly about how much our voices matter.
 Indeed.
-And our voices matter, in many ways, in how we sing, speak and communicate, and most times, it matters more than we think.
+Our voices matter, in many ways.
+Speaking up for ourselves, singing, and communicating.
+Our vocal health and expression matter more than we think.
 Because through our voices, we inspire and help the world.
 Yes.
 More of that, please.

-But no matter how vocally or emotionally healthy you are or try to keep up with being, the claws of stress and tension often grab ahold of the vocal instrument and clam it up, shut it down and close you up for business.
+But no matter how vocally healthy you are, stress and tension often grab ahold of the vocal instrument and clam it up, shut it down and sometimes close you up for business.
 And it happens all too often just before a gig, when tensions run high, or on tour when you need it the most.
 When you’re a professional, losing your voice, or having vocal issues, is the last thing you need.

 The voice is an instrument inside your body and therefore is greatly affected by how you care for it and you ;).
 What you eat, your mindset, and how you deal with stress.
 In our topsy turvy world, stress runs through most of us the moment we wake up in the morning, grab that cup o’ Joe (or green tea ;)) and rush here, rush there, rush everywhere.

 And your voice, which are tiny little muscles and tissues inside your body, feel the effects of that.
 And then, at the least convenient times, you’ve got a tense, tight voice that is having problems maintaining a good sound, or it punks out, and closes down for business.
 For singers, losing your voice, or a voice that’s running on fumes is the kiss of death.
 Canceled rehearsals, recordings, concerts — it’s downright embarrassing and totally inconvenient, especially when you have to refund those concert ticket dollars to disheartened fans.